KINTSUGI DIY: The original New Kintsugi Repair kit by Humade

 DIY: Fix all your broken ceramic with gold

-The first easy to use DIY Kintsugi kit to repair broken ceramics with gold and treasure the beauty of imperfection based on the old Japanese art of Kintsugi, meaning gold repair.
+The first easy to use DIY Kintsugi kit to repair broken ceramics with gold since 2009.
+Treasure the beauty of imperfection based on the old Japanese art of Kintsugi, meaning gold repair.

 Can be used multiple times and on different hard materials.

 Orders before 12 PM will be shipped the same day

 - Orders before 12h will be shipped the same day

 - Two component glue, 4gr gold or silver powder, a brush, bamboo stearing sticks and gloves

 - 10g Putty to fill up missing bits and pieces

 - A step by step manual with detailed pictures